rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      Crisp ordinal correlation  : +0.888
      Epistemic determination    :  0.157
      Bipolar-valued equivalence : +0.139
+   >>> wbv.exportGraphViz('weakBachetval')
+    *---- exporting a dot file for GraphViz tools ---------* Exporting to weakBachetval.dot
+     dot -Grankdir=TB -Tpng weakBachetval.dot -o weakBachetval.png

+..
+Figure:: weakBachetval.png
+   :name: weakBachetval
+   :width: 200 px
+   :align: center

+   valued Bachet weak ranking result

-In :numref:`weakBachet4` we observe a weak ordering of the nine performance records taking into account not only the polarised relational structure, but also the individual arc determinations of the given outranking digraph.
+In :numref:`weakBachet4` Lines 5-8 we observe a weak ordering of the nine performance records taking into account not only the polarised relational structure, but also the **epistemic determination** of the given outranking digraph.
+And the ordinal correlation with the given outranking digraph gets even better: +0.888 vs +0.806, supported by a similar criteria significance of 57%.
+It is worthwhile noticing in the corresponding :numref:`weakBachetval` that alternative *a1* appears incomparable to most of the other alternatives, a fact already made apparent in :numref:`rankingConsensusFigure`.

 This way, the *Bachet* ranking rules deliver very effective tools for constructing convincing weak rankings providing by the way an effective way for computing first or last choice recommendations, actually the initial and terminal kernels of such weak rankings.
 Mind however that the *Bachet* ranking rules can only handle small outranking digraphs ( < 50 ).
 For larger ( > 50 ) or big ( > 1000 ) outranking digraphs it is opportune to turn to order statistics and compute weak rankings by sorting the multicriteria performance records into relative or absolute performance **quantile equivalence classes**.